sebkln/form_variants/README.md

 Depending on your selection, the fields on the following page will change.
 Prefill a checkbox, switch a label and text.
 Much more is possible.

+## Example: Translate with variants

+Personally, I prefer to localize forms with a `locallang.xlf` file.
+But it's now possible to use variants to translate a form, too!

+In this example everything is translated by using variants, including some placeholders and a custom error message for an invalid email address.

 **More examples and a tutorial will follow!**